keilerkonzept/terraform-module-versions/README.md

 List referenced terraform modules with their detected versions

 FLAGS
-  -module ...       include this module (may be specified repeatedly. by default, all modules are included) -o markdown       (alias for -output)
+  -module value     include this module (may be specified repeatedly. by default, all modules are included) -o markdown       (alias for -output)
   -output markdown  output format, one of [json jsonl junit markdown markdown-wide]
 ```